Overview

 Creating and Logging Into Your University Zoom Account

-You can create a brand new Zoom account with your Pitt email address or link an existing Zoom account that uses your Pitt email address.
+You can create a brand new Zoom account with your Pitt email address or link an existing Zoom account that uses your Pitt email address on the Pitt Zoom service portal.

 Scheduling a Meeting